Skills (Beta)

 | Example | A market research skill that applies consistent methodology every time | An agent that runs monthly, builds a market report using a skill, and emails it to leadership |

-Skills are foundational building blocks that Agents (and Assistant) can invoke.
+Skills are foundational building blocks that Agents (and Glean) can invoke.
 They work together — you don't have to choose one over the other.

 Permissions and data access

 Skills operate within Glean's existing permission model.
-Assistant will only access data that you have permission to view.
+Glean will only access data that you have permission to view.
 No new data access is granted by enabling Skills.

 Tips for writing effective Skills